Damdimopoulou lab - Chemicals and female fertility

 “Persistent organic pollutants, pre-pregnancy used of combined oral contraceptives, age and time-to-pregnancy in the SELMA cohort” Björvang et al. accepted for publication in Environ Health

 ”Impact of First-Line Cancer Treatment on the Follicle Quality in Cryopreserved Ovarian Samples From Girls and Young Women” Pampanini et al. 2019 Hum Reprod

 Molecular and cellular characterization of human ovaries

-Mechanisms and models for chemical disruption of fertility in women
+Mechanisms of chemical disruption in ovaries

 We use human ovarian tissue culture and cell cultures to identify mechanisms underpinning chemical toxicity in ovaries.
 We study how the chemicals we have identified in our cohort studies impact ovarian follicle viability and growth using tissue culture and transcriptomics technologies.
-We will develop “adverse outcome pathways (AOP)” following the OECD endorsed strategy for describing adverse health outcomes to increase the regulatory impact of our findings.
+We develop “adverse outcome pathways (AOP)” following the OECD endorsed strategy for describing adverse health outcomes to increase the regulatory impact of our findings.

 ”Putative adverse outcome pathways for female reproductive disorders to improve testing and regulation of chemicals.”
 Johansson et al. 2020 Arch Toxicol